-When training the Chinese LM, the training text was first normalized, including removing unrecognized characters, unifying different encoding schemes, normalizing Yuan et al. Page 11 of 15 the spelling form of numbers and letters.
+When training the Chinese LM, the training text was first normalized, including removing unrecognized characters, unifying different encoding schemes, normalizing the spelling form of numbers and letters.
 After the normalization, the training data was segmented into word sequences.
 A word segmentation tool based on the maximum likelihood was used in this work.
 We selected 150,000 words as the LM lexicon, according to the word frequency in the segmented training text.
 The SRILM toolkit was then used to train a classical 3-gram LM, which was smoothed by the Kneser-Ney discounting.

 As mentioned, the class grammar in this work was a list of NEs (address names here).
-When training the CNLM, the NEs were first replaced by the class tag $\langle addr \rangle$, and then the CNLM was trained as a normal 3-gram LM, by treating $\langle addr \rangle$ as a regular word.
-Note that we only replaced low-frequency NEs ($\langle 10 \rangle$ times), as high-frequency NEs can be well modeled by 3-grams in the CNLM.
+When training the CNLM, the NEs were first replaced by the class tag $\langle addr \rangle$ , and then the CNLM was trained as a normal 3-gram LM, by treating $\langle addr \rangle$ as a regular word.
+Note that we only replaced low-frequency NEs (< 10 times), as high-frequency NEs can be well modeled by 3-grams in the CNLM.